rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 recommend that you follow the strategy of [you must try, and then you must ask](https://blogs.akamai.com/2013/10/you-must-try-and-then-you-must-ask.html).

-The course meets three days per week for the first seven weeks of the semester.
+Historical evidence suggests that what you get out of the course depends on what you put into it.

-You are expected to do about twelve hours of work outside of class each week (and you may timebox that work).
+The course meets two days per week for the first seven weeks of the semester.
+Note that this semester marks the fourth or fifth different scheduling model we have tried for the course.
+You are expected to do about twelve hours of work outside of class each week.
+You may timebox that work.

 Learning Goals
 --------------

 By the end of this course,  you should be able to

 * apply agile software development methodology, tools, and practices in real-world team projects;
 * contrast agile software development methodology with plan-and-document methodologies;
 * build SaaS applications with the Ruby on Rails framework; and
 * apply techniques for understanding and modifying legacy code.